top of page

 Joan of Arc an inspiration for Land Wursten

-In the year 1500, a girl by the name Tjede Peckes was born in the hamlet of Padingbüttel in Land Wursten, on the eastern banks of the River Weser.
-It was a salt marsh area that the Wurstfriesen ‘Wurst-Frisians’ had managed to embank and cultivate.
-For centuries, they had enjoyed living in a lord-free farmers’ republic.
-Toward the end of the fifteenth century, the Wurstfriesen, or Wurster Friesen, came into conflict with the bishop of Bremen and the duke of Sachsen-Lauenburg, who preyed on their fertile and rich lands.
-During the many battles, not only men but also women went to war.
-Yes, even in great numbers.
-According to tradition, no less than 300 women went to battle in the year 1517.
-Teenager Tjede Peckes was the standard-bearer of the Wurstfriesen.
+In the year 1500, a girl by the name Tjede Peckes was born in the hamlet of Padingbüttel in the region of Land Wursten on the eastern banks of the River Weser.
+It was a salt marsh area the Wurstfriesen 'Wurst-Frisians' had managed to embank and cultivate.
+For centuries, they had enjoyed living in a lord-free farmers' republic.
+Towards the end of the fifteenth century, the Wurstfriesen came into conflict with the bishop of Bremen and the duke of Sachsen-Lauenburg, powers that preyed on their fertile and rich lands.
+During the many battles, not only men but also women went to war, even in great numbers.
+According to local tradition, no less than 300 women went to battle in the year 1517.
+And Tjede Peckes was the standard-bearer of the Wurstfrisian militias.

 Earlier, in the year 1484 with the Battle of Alsum, and in 1499 with the Slacht am Grauen Wall ‘battle at the grey wall’ near Weddewarden, the people’s militias of Land Wursten still had been able to ward off external threats.
 The Battle of Alsum in 1484 was won also because the Wurstfriesen had opened the sluices and inundated their low-laying marshlands.
 During the battle in 1499, the Wurstfriesen had defeated the Schwarzen Garde ‘black guard’ mercenary army of duke Magnus von Sachsen-Lauenburg.

-A year after the disastrous battle of 1517, bishop Christopher forced the Wurstfriesen to erect Burg Morgenstern ‘castle battle-flail’, a Zwingburg or coercion castle.
+A year after the disastrous battle of 1517, Bishop Christopher forced the Wurstfriesen to erect Burg Morgenstern 'castle battle-flail', a Zwingburg or coercion castle.
 Like slaves who fettered themself (Von der Osten 1932).
+Comparable to the coercion castle with the name Friedeburg erected a century earlier in the year 1407 in the area of Stadland on the western banks of the River Weser.
+For more, go to our blog blog post “Ich mag Ihre Pelzer- und Schustertöchter nicht!” – a kiss of death.

 Notwithstanding castle Morgenstern, the Wurstfriesen revolted once more.
 And again a battle took place, namely the Slacht an der Mulsumer Kirche ‘battle at the Mulsum church’ in the year 1524.
 Albeit the situation continued to be agitated for much longer, this battle did mean the definitive end of the Frisian freedom in Land Wursten.
 The battle of 1524 was total.
 Tradition says that the bishop’s army completely ransacked and destroyed the land.
 Only seven houses remained and everyone fled.
 In 1525, the Stader Frieden ‘Peace of the city of Stade’ was signed, formally submitting Land Wursten.
 The end of yet another freies Marschenvolk ‘free marsh people’ at the Wadden Sea.
 It must be noted, Land Wursten was the last Frisian marshland republics of the Wadden Sea coast to lose its freedom.
 The last marshland republic was the Saxon peasant republic of Dithmarschen, the area between the rivers Elbe and Eider.
 They were subdued in 1559 (Knottnerus 2004).